-Steward Data Processing Agreement

-Version 1

-2020-03-01

-http://bbu.bedrockconsortium.org/

-This Data Processing Agreement (“ DPA ”) supplements the Bedrock Steward Agreement (“ BSA ”) between the Bedrock Consortium and Steward, as may be amended from time to time, and is hereby incorporated by reference into the BSA.
-All capitalized terms not otherwise defined in this DPA will have the meaning given to them in the BSA or in the Bedrock Governance Framework.
-In the event of any inconsistency or conflict between this DPA and the BSA, this DPA will govern.
-This DPA will survive termination of the BSA as long as Steward Processes Personal Data.
-The Bedrock Consortium and Steward agree as follows:
+This Data Processing Agreement (“ DPA ”) supplements that certain Steward Agreement (“ SA ”) between LF Governance Networks, Inc. (“LFGN”) and Steward, as may be amended from time to time, and is hereby incorporated by reference into the SA.
+All capitalized terms not otherwise defined in this DPA will have the meaning given to them in the SA or in the Bedrock Governance Framework.
+In the event of any inconsistency or conflict between this DPA and the SA, this DPA will govern.
+This DPA will survive termination of the SA as long as Steward Processes Personal Data.
+LFGN and Steward agree as follows:

 1. Definitions .